 A listener to Tamil language radio programmes broadcast from Australia wrote: “One day I was tuning into the radio, when suddenly I heard a Tamil programme, and was happy.
 We are 15 blind people who listen to your programme regularly.
 The reception is very clear, and we like your songs and sermons.
 We can’t watch television programmes; we depend only on programmes like yours.
 Please come to Pondicherry to our church and share the Word of God in our church as well.”
 Pray that radio broadcasts into India will bear fruit for God’s Kingdom.

-Savithri Sumanthiran is General Secretary of Fellowship Of Christian University Students (FOCUS).
-She says, “I love student ministry because it is the one ministry in Sri Lanka that addresses every sphere of life and because these young men and women can so influence a bruised and broken society towards shalom”.
+A staff member of Fellowship Of Christian University Students (FOCUS) says, “I love student ministry because it is the one ministry in Sri Lanka that addresses every sphere of life and because these young men and women can so influence a bruised and broken society towards shalom”.
 Please pray for students to see that Jesus should impact every sphere of life: personal, economic, social and political.

 In June, a pastor and three members of his congregation were hospitalised following a mob attack in Sri Lanka’s Mannar district.
 The Christians had gathered at a home in Madu village for a meeting with police to discuss threats made to Christians who had attended a prayer meeting there the previous day.
 As the Christians waited for the police, some 150 villagers surrounded the house and started to abuse them.
 Around 40 people then stormed the house, beating the pastor unconscious and assaulting other Christians.
 Police arrived only after the mob had fled.
 Pray for God to restore those who have been injured or traumatised by recent attacks.
 Pray for Christians in Sri Lanka to stand firm in their faith amidst increasing persecution.